 Over time, you should be able to use the foam roller over the regular trouble spots of your body.

-Be sure to give your muscles a break (and do some traditional stretching) if you feel like they’re too sore or exhausted.
+Also, you can give your muscles a break (and do some traditional stretching) if you feel like they’re too sore or exhausted.

 Which brings me to the next technique.